-This approach is applicable, in practice, only when a validation study includes a multi-centre, inter-Laboratory trial conducted to a pre-defined experimental protocol.
+This approach is applicable, in practice, only when the validation study includes a multi-centre, inter-Laboratory trial conducted to a pre-defined experimental protocol.

-Note: The major sources of variability can be assessed by inter-laboratory studies and provide estimates of Repeatability standard deviation (s_r) , Reproducibility (s_R) and Bias (b) of the method (with respect to a known reference value).
-The Reproducibility can be used as an estimate of the combined standard uncertainty (u_c) associated with an individual measurement result obtained using this method.
+Note: The major sources of variability can be assessed by inter-laboratory studies and provide estimates of Repeatability standard deviation $(s_r)$ , Reproducibility $(s_R)$ and Bias (b) of the method (with respect to a known reference value).
+The Reproducibility can be used as an estimate of the $u_c$ associated with an individual measurement result obtained using this quantitative Confirmation Procedure.